123andy/redcap-docker-compose/rdc/documentation/README.md

 ## Configuration
 1. Install docker on your machine.
    * Docker now requires that you create a user account.
 Register.
-   * [Download the latest version of docker](https://docs.docker.com/get-docker/) desktop for your platform:
+   * [Download the latest version of docker](https://docs.docker.com/get-started/get-docker/) desktop for your platform:
      * For PC, I had to install the latest WSL2 Linux kernel update package and restart but gui walks you through the process.
 Also, upon launching VS Code, I installed the WSL extension.
 1. Download a zip of this repository [andy123/redcap-docker-compose](https://github.com/123andy/redcap-docker-compose) to your computer.
 If you plan on contributing to the project, you may instead want to fork it and then clone your fork so you can push changes and issue a pull request to the main repo.
 Otherwise, just use the ZIP option.
+You can chose the Master branch of some of the few releases.
-   * A zip file is available here: [zip download](https://github.com/123andy/redcap-docker-compose/archive/master.zip)
+   * A zip file of the latest commit is available here: [zip download](https://github.com/123andy/redcap-docker-compose/archive/master.zip)
    * Unzip this into a good place on your computer (e.g. desktop or documents)
-      * On my Mac, I put it in a folder called 'redcap' under my user directory `~/redcap/`
+      * On my Mac, I put it in a folder called 'redcap' under my user directory `~/REDCap/`
 1. INSTALL A GOOD IDE.
 This really makes things easier.
 I can recommend:
    * [phpStorm](https://www.jetbrains.com/phpstorm/),
    * [Visual Studio Code](https://code.visualstudio.com/),